Fangreye/Notes/GLFW/Steps_to_setup.md

-# Setup GLFW for Visual Studio code from source
+# Setup GLFW for Visual Studio code from source in Win11
 ## Install gcc and g++ compiler
 1. Download MSYS2 from https://www.msys2.org/, and install it.
 2. After installation, open MSYS2 MinGW 64-bit terminal.